 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State's student academic achievement standards as follows: - Provide a safe and respectful environment. - Create a collaborative community where students learn to apply their knowledge and skills. - Collectively make effective decisions for our school. - 2.
 Page Middle School will schedule parent-teacher conferences bi-annually, which are held in fall and spring. - Provide parents with frequent reports on their children's progress.
 Specifically, the school will provide reports as follows: Parents will be provided with log in and password to access their child grades and attendance via Power Parent, distribute progress reports every three weeks. - 3.
 Provide parents reasonable access to staff.
 All teachers are available to meet during prep times and after school, but please call for an appointment. - 4.
+All teachers will have one scheduled and published day per week to assist/tutor students after school. - 5.
 Provide parents opportunities to volunteer and participate in their child's class, and to observe classroom activities, as follows: - Parents are welcome to participate in Site Council - Parents may request to observe a class or volunteer.